Transport (uTLS, REALITY)

-Transports specify how to achieve stable data transmission.
-Both ends of a connection often need to specify the same transport protocol to successfully establish a connection.
-Like, if one end uses WebSocket, the other end must also use WebSocket, or else the connection cannot be established.
+Transport specifies a stable method for data transmission.
+Generally, both ends of a network connection need to have symmetrical transport methods.
+For example, if one end uses WebSocket, the other end must also use WebSocket; otherwise, the connection cannot be established.

 {